xma711/notebook/linux/linux_distros/archlinux/README.md

-Install archlinux from gentoo
+Install Archlinux from Gentoo
 --------------------------------

-Install archlinux from gentoo (an existing linux) following the guide in: https://wiki.archlinux.org/index.php/Install_from_Existing_Linux
+Install Archlinux from Gentoo (an existing Linux) following the guide in: https://wiki.archlinux.org/index.php/Install_from_Existing_Linux

 the steps are roughly:

-0. start gentoo
+0. start Gentoo

-1. install the archlinux filesystem in /temp
+1. install the Archlinux filesystem in /temp

-2. chroot to /temp/archlinux
+2. chroot to /temp/Archlinux

 3. init pacman keyring

-4. mount the intended partion to /mnt in the chroot environment
+4. mount the intended partition to /mnt in the chroot environment

-5. (maybe needed: create boot folder and home folder in /mnt) pacstrap /mnt base to install the filesystem as well as boot to the partions.
+5. (maybe needed: create boot folder and home folder in /mnt) pacstrap /mnt base to install the filesystem as well as boot to the partition.

 6. configure the system

-7. go to gentoo and add one entry to the grub (see https://github.com/xma711/knowledge/blob/master/linux/grub2/README.md)
+7. go to Gentoo and add one entry to the grub (see [README.md for grub2](../../multi-boot/grub2/README.md))

-8. reboot and choose archlinux. if the network is not on, start the network by "ip link set eth0/enp8s0[interfaceName] up" and then "dhcpcd". reference: https://wiki.archlinux.org/index.php/Network_configuration. to use ifconfig, pacman -S net-tools
+8. reboot and choose Archlinux. if the network is not on, start the network by "ip link set eth0/enp8s0[interfaceName] up" and then "dhcpcd". reference: https://wiki.archlinux.org/index.php/Network_configuration. to use ifconfig, pacman -S net-tools

 pacman